-Interviewers in shopping mode fall back on “cultural fit”.
-I see this with startup teams all the time.
-They’re not sure what they need, so the team finds someone who seems to fit the bill and is a person they can get a beer with after work.
+Interviewers in shopping mode fall back on “cultural fit,” which we’ll explore more in the next section.
+They’re not sure what they need, so they look for someone they can get a beer with after work.

 Again, hiring managers must know exactly what questions to ask.
-Once your advising experts understand your company’s life-stage and needs, ask them: how do I distinguish between an A-minus and and A-plus candidate for this position?
+Once your advising experts understand your company’s life stage and needs, ask them: how do I distinguish between an A-minus and an A-plus candidate for this position?

 4. Too focused on marquee names on your resume.